KuuShyn/SimsGUI/README.md

 Simple Inventory Management System GUI

 Features:

-like any other CRUD operations
+like any other CRUD operations: <br/>
-Create - create data to db
+Create - create data to db <br/>
-Read - display the data from db to treeview
+Read - display the data from db to treeview <br/>
-Update - update data from db
+Update - update data from db <br/>
-Delete - delete data from db
+Delete - delete data from db <br/>

 Search - look for keywords/characters from db and display to treeview if matches

 King AJ Magalona - Solo